Would it surprise you to hear vets warn dog owners about the dangers of giving their dogs heartworm meds?

 Dogaware.com published this article a few years back and a holistic vet even quoted it on her own page:

 We hear that a lot here at DNM.
-But I’d like to point out that the author of this article, and most holistic vets, aren’t, well, holistic!
+But I’d like to point out that the author of the article, and most holistic vets, aren’t, well … holistic!
 At least in my mind.

 Here’s the second part of the article, about the supposedly healthy dog Bran who shouldn’t get heartworm … but did.